 Batman v Superman: Dawn of Justice doubled down on the terrorism, opening with an even more graphic recreation of 9/11 from an even more powerless perspective, this time following Batman as he tries to pull civilians out of an even more dire disaster zone on the ground.
 Instead of affirming this viewpoint, the movie focuses mostly on the notion that human life is actually of dubious value, and Superman isn’t obligated to do anything to preserve it he doesn’t want to.

 These movies’ depiction of city-level destruction that is both highly accurate to 9/11 and apparently oblivious to how people responded to it are genuinely unbalancing to watch.
-It’s an emotionally revisionist, rub-your-nose-in-it steeping in the national trauma that feel less like they have anything coherent to say and more like a shock-jockey who’s found an open wound to play with, but what’s really unnerving is how it implicates the audience in this viewpoint.
-They present the horror and destruction as something for viewers to revel in, as a step up from movies that handle it more deftly.
+It’s an emotionally revisionist, rub-your-nose-in-it steeping in the national trauma that feel less like they have anything coherent to say and more like a shock jockey who’s found an open wound to play with, but what’s really unnerving is how it implicates the audience in this viewpoint.
+They present the horror and destruction as something for viewers to revel in, as a step up from movies that handle it better.
 They offer the best, longest and most extreme 9/11 experience and insist to viewers this is what they wanted to see.

 The next 9/11

 The next 9/11, a term which here means “an event that will have a comparable effect on media as 9/11,” has almost certainly already happened.
 In fact, there are several partial successors.